 1. Plan the Design

 Whether it’s handmade or sent by email, you’ll need to start by deciding the overall appearance of your invitation card.
-Make sure its contents are memorable and the design makes it printable.
-Decide which words to emphasize on the invitation in order to grab the reader’s attention and figure out the outline of your invitation’s message.
-Plan the positions of the words, the pictures and the color scheme of the flyer.
+Make sure its contents are elegant and the design is pleasing.
+Decide which words to emphasize on the invitation to grab the reader’s attention and figure out the outline of your invitation’s message.
+Plan the positions of the words, the pictures, and the color scheme of the flyer.
 You need to present it in a way that’s memorable as nobody is going to remember you if they’re handed a nearly blank invitation card.
 Once you've figured it all out, making it will be easier from here on.